chingu-voyages/V57-tier3-team-38/README.md

 ## About Chingu

 If you aren't yet a member of Chingu we invite you to [join us](https://chingu.io).
-We help ourmembers transform what they've learned in courses & tutorials into the practical experience employers need and want.
+We help our members transform what they've learned in courses & tutorials into the practical experience employers need and want.
 The experience that helps to set you apart from other applicants for the same jobs.